MISSION

 PAIRINGS

 - The four highest-ranked teams will be seeded 1, 2, 3 and 4 and will receive byes in the first round.
-The remaining eight teams, including the fifth conference champion, will be seeded 5 through 12 based on their final ranking.
-If the fifth conference champion is not ranked among the top 12 teams, it will be seeded at No. 12.
+The remaining teams will be seeded based on their final ranking, including the conference champions from the ACC, Big Ten, Big 12 and SEC, and the highest-ranked team from the American, CUSA, MAC, Mountain West, Pac-12 and Sun Belt.
+If any of those teams are not ranked among the top 12, they will be seeded at the bottom of the 12 in rank order.

 - Teams seeded 5, 6, 7 and 8 will host first-round games against teams seeded 12, 11, 10 and 9, respectively.

-- In the Playoff Quarterfinals, the team seeded No. 1 will meet the winner of the game between seeds 8 and 9.
+- In the quarterfinals, the team seeded No. 1 will meet the winner of the game between seeds 8 and 9.
 No. 2 will meet the 7 vs. 10 winner; No. 3 will meet the 6 vs. 11 winner; No. 4 will meet the 5 vs. 12 winner.

 GAMES PLAYED AFTER SELECTION DAY

-The committee will establish the final rankings on Selection Day; as a result, the committee will not consider the results of games played after Selection Day.
+The selection committee will establish the final rankings on selection day; as a result, the committee will not consider the results of games played after selection day.

 SELECTION SEQUENCE